ETIP SNET Governing Board meeting took place in Brussels on 24 January 2019. The meeting minutes can be accessed here (requires login).

-On 30 May 2017 took place in Brussels the European Technology and Innovation Platform Smart Networks for Energy Transition (ETIP-SNET) governing board meeting in Brussels.
+On 30 May 2017 the European Technology and Innovation Platform Smart Networks for Energy Transition (ETIP-SNET) governing board meeting took place in Brussels.
 ETN was represented in the meeting by Sigrid Gijbels (ENGiE).
-During the meeting, it was presented the draft Implementation Plan under development at the Working Group levels, which is scheduled to be completed by the end of September 2017.
+During the meeting, the draft Implementation Plan under development at the Working Group levels was presented, which is scheduled to be completed by the end of September 2017.
 The Implementation Plan identifies the research activities needed to achieve the EU targets based on the following topics:

 - Reliable, economic and efficient smart grid system

 - Digitisation of the electricity system and customer participation

 - Innovation implementation in the business environment

 Additional information about the platform and on-going activities may be found here.

 The European Technology and Innovation Platform “Smart network for energy transition” (ETIP-SNET) has installed 5 working groups aiming at defining the contribution of different technologies to the future European energy system.
 In the last issue of its Quarterly Newsletter, ETN had circulated a call for experts to take part to those groups.
 Several experts from the ETN community are now part of the Working Group dedicated to Flexible generation (the comprehensive full list is available on www.etip-snet.eu).
 This working group will define an implementation plan for flexible generation and set a basis for research activities needed for the future energy systems.